Superfields, nilpotent superfields and superschemes: Observables and nilpotent variables

 There is a linear change of variables which shows that this algebra is isomorphic to the Clifford algebra $C(1,1)$ \cite{bm,llf,ll}: \beq[\Gamma,\Gamma]_+=\hbar \, \rid ,\qquad [\Upsilon,\Upsilon]_+=-\hbar \, \rid ,\qquad [\Gamma,\Upsilon]_+=0\,.\eeq The key point here is the symmetry of the super Poisson bracket.

 The conclusion is that, in their quantum version, odd variables can give rise to meaningful observables.
-The classical limit $\hbar\rightarrow 0$ leaves the superspace mathematical structure, but is does not produce classical, fermionic observables.
+The classical limit $\hbar\rightarrow 0$ leaves the superspace mathematical structure, but is does not produce classical, odd observables.